-Bruising is not a disease but a reaction by the body to an injury that occurs due to impacts, for example, a fall.
-Knowing what leads to bruising, how best to manage it, and ways to reduce its visibility can go a long way.
+Bruising is not a disease but rather a response that the body gives to injury caused by impact, such as a fall.
+Information on the causes of bruising, optimal management techniques, how to deal with it, and how to minimise its appearance can be very helpful.
 Check out all the information presented here, including how best to treat bruises using first aid measures, natural cures, and treatments.

 What is Bruising?

-A bruise results from a break in blood vessels under the body’s skin.
-Blood that has been trapped produces a black, purple, or blue colouration of a bruise, depending on the healing stage of the injury.
-This process points to the fact that the blood vessels are injured, and although you do not feel life-threatening pain when you get a bruise, you need to be more careful.
+A bruise is caused by a tear in blood vessels beneath the skin.
+The trapped blood causes a bruise to be black, purple, or blue in colour, depending on the injury’s healing stage.
+This process indicates that the blood vessels have been damaged, and you do not experience life-threatening pain when you get a bruise, but you should be more careful.

 How Long Do Bruises Last?

-In most cases, bruises may take between 7 to 14 days to disappear, depending on their size and the area on the body where they are found.
+Generally, bruises can take between 7 to 14 days to disappear, depending on their size and the area of the body where they are found.
 Healing is characterised by colour changes from reddish or purplish-blue to greenish-yellow until the wound finally disappears.
-Minor bruising can heal much faster than larger or deeper ones, mainly if the area is often used or can easily be bumped.
+Minor bruising can heal much faster than larger or deeper ones, especially if the area is often used or can easily be bumped.

 How to Treat Bruises: First Aid Tips

-- Rest and Protect: Avoid putting pressure on the injured area to prevent further damage.
+- Rest and Protect: Do not apply pressure to the injured area to prevent further injury.

 - Elevate: If possible, keep the bruised area above heart level to decrease blood flow and swelling.